 Your mortgage interest rate is comprised of two pieces – the rate index and the margin.
 The rate index is most of the Prime Rate or a variation of LIBOR.
 As these indexes go up and down based on the market, your mortgage rate will change.
 Your margin is the rate added to the index.
 The margin will not change throughout the life of your loan.
 For example, if you have a 6-month LIBOR with a 3.25% margin and the 6-month LIBOR is at 1.25%, then your mortgage rate will be 4.50%.

 Is there a cap of how high my mortgage rate can increase?

 Yes.
 Adjustable-rate loans have two caps.
 The first limits how much your rate can change at any one time, up or down.
 The second cap is a lifetime cap that limits how high your interest can go.

 If your index rate went to zero, then the lowest your mortgage rate can go is the margin.

 Know this before you sign up for an ARM mortgage loan

 Due to the uncertainty of an adjustable-rate loan, be sure you know:

-There are other types of mortgages available, but they are used less frequently.
+There are other types of mortgages available, but they are less commonly used.
 These include: